 This past summer, Candy announced that they were unexpectedly expecting a sixth member of their precious brood of little ones.
 Although surprising, the anticipation of this new life was met with excitement and joy.

 20 weeks in, it was time for the ultrasound to make sure all was going well with the baby’s development, and for Candy, a secret chance to sneak at peek at the gender that everyone else would have to wait for.
-Instead of that eagerly anticipated black and white beauty of baby’s first photo, a heavy cloud of fear and sadness.
-Candy and Dean were told their baby, another boy, had Trisomy 13, missing many necessary functions for life, and would never live outside of the womb.
+Instead of that eagerly anticipated black and white beauty of baby’s first photo, a heavy cloud of fear and sadness crept in.
+Candy and Dean were told their baby, another boy, had Trisomy 13; he was missing many necessary functions for life, and would never be able to live outside of the womb.

 It was a heartbreaking, breathtaking reality.
 One that no one really knew how to face, but Candy and her family would have to.

-As the weeks grew longer, Beau surprised everyone by his determination and strength in holding on and fighting for day after day safe in his mommy’s womb.
+As the week count grew longer Beau surprised everyone by his determination and strength; he was holding on and fighting for day after day safe in his mommy’s womb.
 We wondered if he would make it all the way through after all.
-We smiled wistfully at the thought that maybe, just maybe his parents would get to meet him while he still had breath.
+We smiled longingly at the thought that maybe, just maybe his parents would get to meet him while he still had breath in his lungs.

 Despite our hopes, days came when Candy began to feel weary, tired, and sick.
-Beau slowed down until one morning no more kicks were felt.
-Ultrasound confirmed his mighty little heart had ceased to beat as he was reunited with his Creator.
-Such heartbreaking news even after the long anticipation.
+Beau’s movements slowed down until one morning his strong kicks had faded to stillness.
+Ultrasound confirmed his mighty little heart had ceased to beat.
+It was such heartbreaking news even after the long anticipation.
 It sank like rocks.
 Again my mind marveled at Candy’s fortitude as she bravely and calmly faced the strenuous labor that would bear a newborn without a cry.

-I was thankful and humbled when Candy asked me to be present at his birth and capture his moments in photos; the only photos they would have of their youngest boy.
-I never hesitated, I knew it was a great honor, and I have always dear the photos I have of my little girl.
-I was disappointed when I was questioned, when someone even tried to discourage me from going, words burning sharp that I was not ready because I had not dealt with my own grief.
-My sweet Rebecca was the one who spoke encouragement to me, knowing well the road of loss, and assuring me of the validity of my grief.
+I was honored and humbled when Candy asked me to be present at his birth and capture his moments in photos; the only photos they would have of their youngest boy.
+I never hesitated; I knew it was a great responsibility, as I hold dear the photos I have of my own baby girl.

-With prayerful reflection and a pounding heart, I slung my camera over my shoulder and headed for the hospital room where only moments stood between the unknown and the reality of his appearance.
-The peace that filled the room was Heaven sent.
+There was an intense peace that filled the room that could only have come from the hands of God.
 Candy’s gentle brokenness flowed down her cheeks as Dean stood near, beholding the beautiful, yet lifeless bundle of their son, Beau Emmanuel.

 The next few hours were heavy and sweet as I clicked away, capturing these moments of hello and goodbye.
-Dean and Candy absorbed every detail and feature of their newborn as they helped wash, dress, and finally snuggle and kiss this little person who had already touched many lives.
-I did not feel regretful or anxious.
-It didn’t bring me back to my last day with my princess like others had warned.
-It was an intimate, crushing, priceless, holy snapshot of eternity that I got to witness, as if standing on chosen ground.
-It blessed me to try to give something, anything to another mama reaching for something to cling to in the life shaking aftermath of losing a child, and how sweet for me to get to love on him and kiss his beautiful little cheeks.
+Dean and Candy absorbed every detail and feature of their newborn as they helped wash, dress, and finally snuggle and kiss this little person who had already captured their hearts.
+It was an intimate, crushing, priceless, holy snapshot of eternity that I got to witness, as if standing on holy ground.
+It blessed me to try to give something, anything to another mama reaching for something to cling to in the life-shaking aftermath of losing a child, and how sweet for me to get to love on him and kiss his beautiful little cheeks.